- Photoshop issues aren’t uncommon, and many reported that Photoshop is not responding on Windows 10.

 After making these changes, close the Registry Editor and check if the problem is resolved.

 There are reports that this issue was fixed in the latest version of Photoshop, so if Photoshop is up to date, you can remove the OverridePhysicalMemoryMB value from the registry.

-If this seems a bit complicated to you, you can automatically update your drivers.
-This is fairly simple to do with a TweakBit Driver Updater tool.
 This tool allows you to automatically update all your drivers with just a couple of clicks, so if you don’t feel like downloading drivers manually, be sure to try this tool.